xanderwasserman/xanderwasserman/README.md

 IoT Software Engineer
 ---------------------

 I am a Mechatronic Engineer who is enthusiastic in software engineering and development.
-I am always eager to contribute to team success through hard work, fast learning, attention to detail and excellent organizational skills.
 I have a clear understanding of IoT development, distributed systems, and functional programming.
 I've had training in various programming languages, embedded microcontroller programming, control systems and robotics.
 I am strongly motivated to learn, grow, and excel in my Software Engineering and Development career.

 * 🌍  I'm based in The Netherlands.
 * 🖥️  See my portfolio at [LinkedIn](https://www.linkedin.com/in/alexander-wasserman-758405a2/)
 * ✉️  You can contact me at [xanderwasserman@gmail.com](mailto:xanderwasserman@gmail.com)
-* 🧠  I'm currently learning ISOBUS development.
+* 🧠  I'm currently improving my C++ skills.

 ### Skills